kubernetes/enhancements/keps/sig-node/5507-container-oom-resource-controls/README.md

     // +optional
     Resources ResourceRequirements `json:"resources,omitempty" protobuf:"bytes,8,opt,name=resources"`

-    // OOMKillMode specifies how the OOM killer behaves for this container.
+    // ResourceControls is an allowlisted set of low-level control values.
-    // - "Single": only the process that triggered OOM is killed
+    // For this KEP, only memory.oom.group is supported.
-    // - "Group": all processes in the container are killed (cgroup v2 default)
-    // If not specified, the behavior is determined by the kubelet configuration.
     // This field requires the ContainerOOMKillMode feature gate to be enabled.
     // +featureGate=ContainerOOMKillMode
     // +optional
-    OOMKillMode *OOMKillMode `json:"oomKillMode,omitempty" protobuf:"bytes,26,opt,name=oomKillMode"`
+    ResourceControls []ResourceControl `json:"resourceControls,omitempty" protobuf:"bytes,26,rep,name=resourceControls"`

     // ... rest of fields ...
 }

-// OOMKillMode defines how the OOM killer behaves when the container exceeds its memory limit
+// ResourceControl is a name/value pair for an allowlisted control. type ResourceControl struct {
+    // Name is an allowlisted control name.
+For this KEP, only "memory.oom.group" is allowed.
+    // +required
+    Name string `json:"name" protobuf:"bytes,1,opt,name=name"`
+    // Value is the string value for the control.
+For memory.oom.group, allowed values are "0" or "1".
-// +enum
+    // +required
-type OOMKillMode string

-const (
-    // OOMKillModeSingle kills only the process that triggered the OOM condition OOMKillModeSingle OOMKillMode = "Single"

-    // OOMKillModeGroup kills all processes in the container when OOM is triggered OOMKillModeGroup OOMKillMode = "Group"
-)
+    Value string `json:"value" protobuf:"bytes,2,opt,name=value"`
+}
 ```

-The optional `oomKillMode` field will be wired through every Kubernetes container surface:
+The optional `resourceControls` field will be wired through every Kubernetes container surface:

 - `pod.spec.containers` (regular and sidecar containers)
 - `pod.spec.initContainers`